afnog/sse/ip/exercise.md

 * Right click on an HTTP packet and view TCP stream.
 * Look at the HTTP headers: what do they mean?

+### Drawing Graphs

+* Start a capture.
+* Set up charting with an unfiltered graph and a filtered one (e.g. http traffic).
+* Try downloading something and see what happens.
+* What speed do you get?
+What causes the dips in the transfer rate?

 ## Network Security

 ### Check for open ports